thomasluke/scms-fetch-robot/README.md

 It takes the coordinate of an ingredient and the known bar position, then calls the ROS grasp service and awaits a response.
 After all bottles are placed on the bar surface it then issues commands to place back on the shelf in the same order.

+**Grasping**
+Grasping is responsible for picking and placing the ingredients.
+It host custom ROS services for moving bottles from the shelf to the bar, and back.
+> Launch Files -> Connor

+> World File -> Connor / Natalie